 “Oh, I see…” So that’s how it was.
 She had missed them.
 Not a surprise, as Noah would have been very impatient to talk with the mayor.

 The guard took out a bunch of keys and walked towards the castle gate.
-Rosario followed him.
+“Please come with me.”

-It was late summer, which meant the chrysanthemums were in full bloom, and the grapevine trellises had thick clusters of fruit.
-On both sides of the oval-shaped garden were narrow roads, wide enough for one vehicle to pass through, and next to them were two large greenhouses, where tropical trees could be seen growing unaware of the mountainous weather outside.
+It was late summer, which meant the chrysanthemums were in full bloom, and the grapevine trellises were loaded with thick clusters of fruit.
+On both sides of the oval-shaped garden were narrow gravel roads, wide enough for one vehicle to pass through; occupying all the space between the roads and the castle walls, were two large greenhouses, where tropical trees could be seen growing unaware of the mountain weather outside.
 The glass structures contrasted starkly with the brick and rubble masonry of the other buildings and the walls.
+On the opposite end of the courtyard, past the greenhouses and across the garden, stood an old mansion and a chapel.

-Right next to the archway Rosario had just walked through stood the castle’s keep, the square tall tower she and the siblings had seen from back up at the train station.
-Continuing from one side of the keep was a long three-story manor.
-On the opposite end, past the greenhouses and across the courtyard, stood an old mansion and a chapel.
+Next to the archway Rosario had just walked through stood the castle’s keep, the square tall tower she and the siblings had seen from the train station.
+Continuing from the other side of the keep was a long three-story manor.

 “You know,” the young guard began talking as they walked towards the manor.
-“Before the collapse this was a museum, and you’d come in this way to get your tickets,” he chuckled.
+“Before the Collapse this was a museum, and you’d come in this way to get your tickets,” he chuckled.
 “Or at least that’s what I’ve been told.
 I was only a baby back then.”

 He pushed open the heavy wooden door; inside, the atrium had stone floor and walls, and a ceiling with beams of solid wood pieces.
 The plastered walls were decorated with medieval weapons and shields.